DETAILED ACTION

 Claim 3 differs in specifically reciting, the flap including a flap susceptor.

-To therefore modify the combination and to provide a susceptor material on the flap of the lid of Neff would have been obvious to one having ordinary skill in the art for providing the requisite degree of heating and to provide a continuous but non-overlapping susceptor layer around the food for heating.
+To therefore modify the combination and to provide a susceptor material on a flap of the lid of Neff would have been obvious to one having ordinary skill in the art for providing the requisite degree of heating and to provide a continuous but non-overlapping susceptor layer around the food for heating.

-Claims 8-12 and 15 are rejected under 35 U.S.C.
-103 as being unpatentable over Neff (US 20100072197) in view of Hoese (US 6781101) and in further view of Mast (US 20040238534, i.e. Mast534) and Mast (WO 0130657, i.e. Mast657) and Davis (US 5726426) and in further view of Hopkins (US 20070056962)
+Claims 8-12, 15 and 16 are rejected under 35 U.S.C.
+103 as being unpatentable over Neff (US 20100072197) in view of Hoese (US 6781101) and in further view of Mast (US 20040238534, i.e. Mast534) and Davis (US 5726426) and in further view of Calcagni (WO 9015514) and Hopkins (US 20070056962) and in further view of Cole (US 20110132903).

 Regarding claim 8, Neff teaches a microwavable package for a comestible, the microwavable package comprising: a bottom wall; a plurality of side walls extending from the bottom wall; a top wall forming a lid operably coupled to at least one of the plurality of side walls (see figure 4 item 202 coupled to item 243; see also figure 2 where the top wall is coupled to one of the side walls via cut lines 244, 246), the top wall, bottom wall, and plurality of side walls (figure 1, item 241, 243) generally surrounding a comestible cooking space (see figure 3 and 4).